divisionbyz0rro/Infiniscryption/P03KayceeRun/README.md

 <details>
 <summary>Changelog</summary>

+1.0.8
+- Registered all of the custom metacategories created by this mod with the Pack Management mod to improve compatibility with cards that are missing
+- Fixed an issue where sometimes the trading sequence would activate multiple times at once
+- Replaced the Transformer event
+- You start with a Wiseclock instead of a Shield Generator now
+- Replaced some of the temporary card portraits with kickass new art by Makako and Nevernamed
+- Used some serious hacks to make the Deck Editor mod compatible with this mod

+1.0.7
+- Patch 1.0.5 broke Build-A-Card.
+This should fix it.

 1.0.6
 - Fixed defect where activating chapter select would corrupt your entire save file unrecoverably.
 Let's take a moment of silence for all of the save files that were lost over the past few days...